Align Remote Teams with a Virtual OKR Festival

 1. This is a chance to hear what people are planning to achieve next quarter

-6. Some sessions will be repeated, so no FOMO!
+6. Popular sessions will be repeated

 Tips